matrix-org/matrix.org/content/blog/2018/02/2018-02-05-3d-video-calling-with-matrix-webrtc-and-webvr-at-fosdem-2018.md

 <a href="/blog/wp-content/uploads/2018/02/depth-encoded.jpg"><img class="aligncenter size-large wp-image-2982" src="/blog/wp-content/uploads/2018/02/depth-encoded-956x1024.jpg" alt="" width="956" height="1024" /></a>

-As you can see, closer things (my head) are bluer than further things (the wall), and everything's covered with trippy red &amp; green stripes to refine the fine detail.
+As you can see, closer things (my head) are bluer than further things (the wall), and everything's covered with trippy red & green stripes to refine the fine detail.
 For the record, the iPhone TrueDepth camera emits 640x480 depth frames at around 24Hz.

 <strong>Step 4</strong>: extend matrix-vr-demo to view a dot cloud, displaced using a WebGL vertex shader based on the encoded depth info.
 Dave kindly did the honours: <a href="https://github.com/matrix-org/matrix-vr-demo/commit/b14cdda605d3807080049e84181b46706cec553e">https://github.com/matrix-org/matrix-vr-demo/commit/b14cdda605d3807080049e84181b46706cec553e</a>